-MEETING OF THE PUBLIC TRUST BOARD - Thursday 2 nd May 2019 Quality, Patient Experienc e & Safety Committee High light Report AGENDA ITEM: 13 Report Author and Job Title: Dr Karen Dunderdale, Director of Nursing Responsible Director: Danielle Oum, Trust Chair Action Required Approve □ Discuss □ Inform ⊠ Assure □ Executive Summary The committee did not meet due to a number of apologies and a lack of quorate.
+MEETING OF THE PUBLIC TRUST BOARD - Thursday 2 nd May 2019 Quality, Patient Experience & Safety Committee Highlight Report AGENDA ITEM: 13 Report Author and Job Title: Dr Karen Dunderdale, Director of Nursing Danielle Oum, Trust Chair Action Required Approve 🗆 Discuss 🗆 Inform  Ass ure 🗆 Executive Summary The committee did not meet due to a number of apologies and a lack of quorate.
 Therefore the chair of the committee (Danielle Oum) and the Executive lead (Karen Dunderdale) have reviewed the agenda and papers and wish to highlight the following.
-The following papers will be brought back to the May committee: • Progress update on process for completion of electronic discharge summary • Reduction in readmission rates • Learning disabilities strategy.
-It is noted and welcomed that there is work to focus on the Disabilities Advisory Forum. • Outpatients follow up back log.
+The following papers will be brought back to the May committee: Progress update on process for completion of electronic discharge summary Reduction in readmission rates Learning disabilities strategy.
+It is noted and welcomed that there is work to focus on the Disabilities Advisory Forum.
+Outpatients follow up back log.
 It is noted that the current paper does not provide assurance and further work will be undertaken in readiness for the next meeting.
-Recommendation Members of the Trust Board are asked to note the report and support any further action required. the BAF or Trust Risk Registers? please outline BAF No 001 Failure to deliver consistent standards of care to patients' across the Trust results in poor patient outcomes and incidents of avoidable harm.
-Resource implications There are no resource implications associated with this report.
-Legal and Equality and Diversity implications Compliance with Trust Standing Orders Strategic Objectives Safe, high quality care ⊠ Care at hor ne 🗆 Partners □ Value colle agues 🗆 Resources □
+Recommendation Members of the Trust Boa support any further action ote the report and Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline Resource implications BAF No 001 Failure to deliver consistent standards of care to patients' across the Trust results in poor patient outcomes and incidents of avoidable harm. · There are no resource imp Compliance with Trust Sta Legal and Equality and Diversity implications Strategic Objectives Safe, high quality care ⊠ Partners □ Resources □ Care at hor Value collea